-- Describe the relationship between properties and structure of matter. - Name chemicals, balance chemical and nuclear equations. - Solve problems involving mole and mass ratios in chemical reactions. - Identify the types of chemical reactions (i.e. acid-base, redox, nuclear) and their applications to everyday lives. - Explain the chemistry of household chemicals, and the composition of air and water. - Apply knowledge of a specific chemical concept to a current environmental, health, industrial, or technological issue or condition by writing a short research paper.
+- Describe the relationship between properties and structure of matter. - Name chemicals, balance chemical and nuclear equations. - Identify the types of chemical reactions (i.e. acid-base, redox, nuclear) and their applications to everyday lives. - Explain the chemistry of household chemicals, and the composition of air and water.

-CHEM 100L: Chemistry and Society Lab
+CHEM 100L : Chemistry and Society Lab